Traditional 6 day/week Ashtanga Yoga Instruction

 Chitta Prasadanam

 Patanjali defines the process of classical Yoga in the Yoga Sutras.
-Stilling the fluctuations of the mind being a primary function to yoga.
+Stilling the fluctuations of the mind being a primary function of yoga.

 When we practice well, the mind can become as clear as a calm lake.
 Reflecting the outer world without distortion from our own impressions, judgements or inner dialogues.